-Nestled amidst the mountains and valleys of Western Colorado, designer Cigdem Aritan sketches, cuts and hand-sews local buffalo leather into sensational, truly one-of-a kind bags.
+Nestled amidst the mountains and valleys in the heart of the Western Colorado Rockies, designer Cigdem Aritan sketches, cuts, and hand-sews local buffalo leather into sensational one-of-a kind bags.

 Her company is inspired by a “love for design, obsessive attention to detail, and age-old handwork techniques.”
-Born to a Turkish father and American mother, Cigdem lived in Turkey until the age of three, when she moved to Philadelphia.
+Born to a Turkish father and American mother, Cigdem lived in Turkey until the age of three, when her family packed up and moved to Philadelphia.

 When speaking of her old hometown of Philly, she muses, “I sometimes miss the Italian markets, the art museums, the cultural diversity.”